Gulf Coast Limited

-The Gulf Coast Limited was a passenger train operated by Amtrak in the southern United States.
-It ran daily from Mobile, Alabama, to New Orleans Union Passenger Terminal in New Orleans, Louisiana.
+The Gulf Coast Limited was a passenger train service operated by Amtrak along the Gulf Coast of the United States.
+It ran daily between New Orleans, Louisiana, and Mobile, Alabama, with stops in Bay St. Louis, Gulfport, Biloxi, and Pascagoula, Mississippi.
+The route first operated in 1984–1985, and again in 1996–1997.

+Amtrak resumed service over the former route of the Gulf Coast Limited on August 18, 2025, with two daily round trips.
+The restored route is referred to as the Mardi Gras Service.

 Route

 The Gulf Coast Limited operated over a 145 mi route from New Orleans to Mobile, hugging the coast of the Gulf of Mexico.
 The majority of this route is now owned by CSX Transportation (NO&M Subdivision), save a few miles around the New Orleans Union Passenger Terminal and East City Junction, which are owned by Amtrak and the Norfolk Southern Railway, respectively.

 History

-Up to the latter 1960s, the New Orleans to Mobile route was served by several passenger trains a day.
-The Louisville & Nashville operated the daily trains, Gulf Wind (New Orleans–Jacksonville), Pan-American (New Orleans–Cincinnati) and Humming Bird (New Orleans–Cincinnati), as well as an additional unnamed day train (New Orleans–Jacksonville).
-Additionally, the Southern Railway operated the Crescent (New Orleans–New York) on the route.
+Up to the latter 1960s, the New Orleans–Mobile route was served by several passenger trains a day.
+The Louisville & Nashville operated the daily trains, Gulf Wind (New Orleans–Jacksonville), Pan-American (New Orleans–Cincinnati) and Humming Bird (New Orleans–Cincinnati), as well as another unnamed day train (New Orleans–Jacksonville).
+Additionally, the L&N operated the Crescent and the Piedmont Limited (both New Orleans–New York trains) on the route.

 The Gulf Coast Limited was also the name of a train operated by the Atlantic Coast Line Railroad between New York and the west coast of Florida.